LuisMada/SentiScan/README.md

 # SentiScan

-This project is a SAPP (Sentiment Analysis and Processing Pipeline), a Python-based system for scraping, sentiment analysis, and Google Sheets integration.
+This project is a SAPP (Sentiment Analysis and Processing Pipeline), a Python-based system for scraping, sentiment analysis, and Google Sheets integration specifically designed for MC Taxi ride hailing app reviews.
 It automates data extraction, classification, and storage efficiently.

 ## Features
 - **Web Scraping**: Collects data from online sources.